ikepgh/AmiTwitter/trunk/README.txt

 INTRODUCTION
 ------------

-This is a  program to send and view Tweets received on the Twitter network.
+AmiTwitter is a  program to send and view Tweets received on the Twitter network.
 It has the capability to send Direct Messages.
 It can display the 'Following', 'Followers', 'Tweets' and 'Favourites' count statistics for the user who sent the most recently received Tweet!
 It can download your most recent Tweets and display all @Replies to your account.
-It also has a "Random" function that downloads the most Recent Tweets to open public accounts in which you are not subscribed...just for fun...and very entertaining.  ;-)
+It also has a "Random" function that downloads the most Recent Tweets to open public accounts in which you are 'not' subscribed...just for fun...and very entertaining.  ;-)

 Thanks!